Global19-atlassian-net/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/README.md

 ## Description of NR SV data files:

-* Sets of "non-redundant structural variations" (NR SVs) derived from dbVar are available via FTP as tab delimited files by assembly, GRCh37 & GRCh38, and type of variant.
+* Sets of "non-redundant structural variations" (NR SVs) derived from dbVar are available via FTP in bed, bedpe, and tsv formats, separated by assembly (GRCh37 & GRCh38), variant type, and by category (common, pathogenic, and somatic).

 * Non-redundant refers to variant coordinates, i.e. chr, outermost start, and outermost stop.
 Please note: the non-redundant coordinates are based strictly